-Each performance right entitles the holder to one (1) ordinary share in GALE Pacific in the event that the performance rights are exercised.
+Value per performance rights at grant date 35 cents Each performance right entitles the holder to one (1) ordinary share in GALE Pacific in the event that the perf ormance rights are exercised.
 Performance rights carry no rights to dividends and no voting rights.

-The performance rights granted on 9th of October 2015 are subject to the continuation of employment to 30 June 2018 and then the satisfying of relevant performance hurdles based on improvements in the Groups diluted earnings per share over the three year period from 1 July 2015 to 30 June 2018.
-None of these rights can vest until the company releases its FY18 annual report to the ASX (on or around 20th September 2018) and expire on 1 December 2018.

-The performance rights granted on 21st of October 2016 are subject to the continuation of employment to 30 June 2019 and then the satisfying of relevant performance hurdles based on improvements in the Groups diluted earnings per share over the three year period from 1 July 2016 to 30 June 2019.
-None of these rights can vest until the company releases its FY19 annual report to the ASX (on or around 20th September 2019) and expire on 1 December 2019.
+The performance rights granted on 21 September 2016 are subject to a continuation of employment to 30 June 2019 and then the satisfying of relevant performance hurdles based on improvements in the Group's diluted earnings per share over the three year period from 1 July 2016 to 30 June 2019.
+None of these performance rights can vest until the Company releases its FY19 Annual Report to the ASX (on or around 20th September 2019) and expire on 1 December 2019.

-The performance rights granted on 22nd of November 2017 are subject to the continuation of employment to 30 June 2020 and then the satisfying of relevant performance hurdles based on improvements in the Groups diluted earnings per share over the three year period from 1 July 2017 to 30 June 2020.
+The performance rights granted on 22 of November 2017 are subject to the continuation of employment to 30 June 2020 and then the satisfying of relevant performance hurdles based on improvements in the Groups diluted earnings per share over the three year period from 1 July 2017 to 30 June 2020.
 None of these rights can vest until the company releases its FY20 annual report to the ASX (on or around 20th September 2020) and expire on 1 December 2020.

+The performance rights granted on 13 of November 2018 are subject to the continuation of employment to 30 June 2021 and then the satisfying of relevant performance hurdles based on improvements in the Groups diluted earnings per share over the three year period from 1 July 2019 to 30 June 2021.
+None of these rights can vest until the company releases its FY21 annual report to the ASX (on or around 20th September 2021) and expire on 1 December 2021.